From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 - Not much cargo space for gear

-From the windows to the appliances and cabinetry, this camper is well-built and super easy to tow behind a compact-crossover, medium-sized SUV, or pickup truck.
+From the windows to the appliances and cabinetry, this camper is well-built and super easy to tow behind a medium-size SUV or pickup truck.
 We also appreciated the off-road tires and easy-to-clean floor.

 - Exterior length: 15 ft., 3 in.